 From a modest start in Cambridge, Massachusetts, more than thirty years ago, Revels, Inc. has grown into a national, year-round organization which provides unique opportunities for communal celebration.
 Fully staged and costumed seasonal performances blending traditional music, dance, drama, and ritual are presented by a large volunteer chorus of children and adults drawn from the community, and a number of highly talented professional actors, musicians, artists, directors and "bearers of tradition" from many cultures.
 Audience participation is also a Revels trademark.

 Celebrations of cultures using traditional materials and seasonal rituals is a common theme in Revels performances.
 The Christmas Revels, the company's best known production, is a celebration of the winter solstice whose theme in any given year might range from Medieval, to Victorian, to Russian and American...

 Revels also offers educational programs in schools and occasional workshops for teachers.
-Revels produces and sells compact discs, cassettes, songbooks, educational materials and publishes a choral series which extends the traditional material presented in its performances.
+Revels produces and sells compact discs, cassettes,songbooks, and educational materials.

 Revels, Inc. was founded in 1971 and incorporated in 1974 as a nonprofit, tax-exempt organization to further the production of Revels performances and related projects.

 Revels, Inc. is supported, in part, from funding received from the Massachusetts Cultural Council, a state agency.